 How do I apply to College?

-It depends on which course you’re interested in.
 We have two intakes per academic year: February and September.
-For more detailed information, please visit our website www.ecl.ac or contact the Admissions team on 02085532683.
+We recommend applying early; for more detailed information, please visit our website www.ecl.ac or contact the Admissions team at 02085532683 or via email at firstname.lastname@example.org.

 I have a disability, can I still apply, and what support is available?